jeromeetienne/slides/augmentedrealitywiththreejs/slides.md

 ---

-## All the Ingredients are there...
+## All the Ingredients needed For AR are there...

 ---